 Espionage Act for having revealed secret documents

 exposing U.S. war crimes.
 He faces 175 years in prison.

 The people who committed the war crimes, many senior

 officials, are not facing prosecution and imprisonment.

-Indeed, their wrong-doing is not even under discussion.
+Indeed, their wrong-doing is not even being investigated.

-the High Court in London on October 27-28.
-To
+High Court in London who held hearings on October 27th

 wrong-doing.
 Thus, the fight to free Julian Assange